maxsommer/lametric-time-toggl/README.md

 3. Open up the smartphone LaMetric Time app and search for 'toggl.com (unofficial)'
 4. Install the app.
 5. Select the app and enter your API Token there to get started tracking your time.

-## Environments

-The only production environment is running at Heroku at `https://lametric-time-toggl.herokuapp.com/api/v1`.

 ## REST API